All Posts

 Fifteen teams.
 One weekend.
 Working AI applications.

 This isn't about polished pitch decks or theoretical concepts.
 Participants will ship testable, deployed code that solves real problems.
-The focus is on execution—moving from concept to production-ready prototype in a compressed timeframe.
+The focus is on execution, transforming a concept into a production-ready prototype within a compressed timeframe.

 Teams will work across six core themes: